Evelyn-H/untold-aeons-rules/Untold Aeons.md

 - Shaken:
   - -1 to all rolls (including sanity) until stress is reduced below limit
-  - Disadvantages can be used to trigger "fun stuff"! (phobias, manias, delusions, ...)
+  - Any Disadvantages rolled on skill checks can be used to trigger "fun stuff"! (phobias, manias, delusions, ...)
   - The goal should be to give the players an "oh no..." feeling when they become shaken
-  - While Shaken, the effects of (dis)advantages become amplified and more long-term / permanent (this includes the check that put you over the edge, not just the subsequent ones)
+  - While Shaken, the effects of (dis)advantages on sanity checks become amplified and more long-term / permanent (this includes the check that put you over the edge, not just the subsequent ones)
     - disadvantage: Phobia, catatonia, paranoid, flee in terror,
-    - advantage: hardened?
+    - advantage: gain a hardened "notch". (explained below)

-- Stress hits 2x limit make an Intellect save or Faint / Fall Unconsious (Going temporarily insane would probably be better) (same mechanic as above)
+- Stress hits 2x limit make an Intellect save or go temporarily insane / fall unconsious.
+  - This follows the same pattern as the save for becoming Shaken. i.e. the difficulty is how far you're above your limit (limit x2 in this case), and failing the save makes it happen while succeeding postpones it a bit.

+### Recovering Stress
-Recovering Stress: Once a day you make a difficulty 0 Willpower check.
+Once a day you make a difficulty 0 Willpower check.
 If your stress is below your limit you lose 1 stress for every success.
 If it is above your limit you lose stress equal to half the number of successes (rounded down)

 ### Becoming Hardened

-Whenever you pass a sanity check of a difficulty higher than your current hardened level in that category *while Shaken* you gain a "hardened notch".
-When you have three "notches" your hardened level increases by one. (or maybe advantages while shaken instead?)
+Whenever you roll an advantage on a Sanity check *while Shaken* you gain a "hardened notch" in the respective category (Violence, Helplessness, or Unnatural).
+When you have three "notches" your hardened level increases by one.

 Hardened levels act like the mental equivalent of armor, reducing the stress "damage" you take by your hardened level in that category.

-Being hardened also affects and changes the personality of the character, becoming more cold and uncaring.
+Being hardened also affects and changes the personality of the character, becoming more cold and uncaring for example.

 ### Goals for sanity mechanics
-  - Permanent Mental Trauma
+  - Mental Trauma instead of a "Sanity" stat
-  - Harden over time? (stress "armor")
+  - Harden over time (i.e. stress "armor")
   - Temporary Positive Effects (Adrenaline rush, ...)
   - Temporary Negative Effects (Flee, ...)
   - Stress gain from Sanity checks
   - Shaken when >= Stress Limit
-  - Faint when >= 2x Stress Limit
+  - Go insane / faint when >= 2x Stress Limit
-  - Different types of sanity check?
   - Give players more agency in the outcome of sanity checks? (like Trail of Cthulhu)